-Tsukuba Expo Center is accessible by walking.
+Tsukuba Expo Center つくばエキスポセンター

-The most impressive feature of the Tsukuba Expo Center is its massive planetarium.
+The center's most impressive feature is its massive planetarium.
 State-of-the-art digital projections reproduce a night sky full of stars on the 25.6-meter diameter dome.
-There are several programs each day and English is available.
+Programs run daily and English options are available.

 Tsukuba Expo Center is especially great for getting kids excited about science.
 Through hands-on experiments and interactive presentations, they can learn all about global warming, space exploration, life science, the depths of the ocean, and more.